anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: The MASA MAY verify this field to be able to provide "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the serial-number properties of the prior-signed-voucher and also in serial-number properties of  the registrar-voucher-request.
   The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert, which can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
+  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert either in the registrar-voucher-request or in the prior-signed-voucher, which can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
 If the agent-sign-cert information is not provided, the MASA MAY provide a lower level assertion "logged" or "verified".
   Note, in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA, sub-CA certificate(s) MUST also be presented in the agent-sign-cert.
+  As this field is defined as array, it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.